top of page

 Using natural pest deterrents can be an effective and eco-friendly way to keep pests at bay.
 Consider these options:

 • Essential Oils: Oils like peppermint, eucalyptus, and citronella are known to repel various pests.
-Simply mix with water and spray around entry points.
+Mix them with water and spray around entry points.

 • Planting Deterrents: Enhance your landscape with pest-repelling plants such as marigolds or lavender.
-These add beauty and serve a dual purpose in pest control.
+These not only beautify your surroundings but also aid in pest control.

 These easy-to-integrate practices can significantly decrease pest activity around your home.